87andrewh/CornerCullingSourceEngine/README.md

 - Strict culling with ray casts
 - Guaranteed to be optimistic (no popping) for players under the latency treshold set in culling.cfg

 Occluders are placed manually, so we do not automatically support community maps.
+I suspect that there are a still a few placement errors, so feedback is welcome!

 ### Installation
 - Install SourceMod